Teaching resource Anatomy

 Exercise 1

 Position your model in a pose where one shoulder is higher than the other.
-This will mean the ribcage and the pelvis will be close on one side of the body and further apart on the other.
+This will create a noticeable difference in spacing: the ribcage and pelvis will be closer together on one side of the body and farther apart on the other.

 .png?width=637&height=677&name=Screenshot%20(12).png)